18+ | Commercial Content | T&Cs apply | Begambleaware.org

 The comeback was completed when Gerry Young in the Sheffield defence allowed Temple to bear down on goal and fire past Springett from the edge of the box to give his side the lead for the first time with just 16 minutes remaining; a goal which would ultimately confirm victory for Catterick's men.

-Everton nearly grabbed a fourth minutes later when Young played-in Trebilcock for his hat-trick but he failed to beat this time he failed to beat the Wednesday keeper once more.
-Wednesday had just one last chance left in them in the last minute when Fantham headed over; but Everton’s triumph was complete.
+Everton nearly grabbed a fourth minutes later when Young played-in Trebilcock for his hat-trick but he failed to beat the Wednesday keeper once more.
+Wednesday had just one last chance left in them, in the last minute, when Fantham headed over; but Everton's triumph was complete.

 They had looked dead and buried at 2-0 down but the intervention of the most unlikely hero had inspired them to fight back and eventually complete the comeback.
-So it was Brian Labone who would make the same walk as Bobby Moore some 8 weeks or so later to collect the FA Cup for Everton for the first time since 1933 and go down in club folklore as 40,000 Blues, not to mention a watching John Lennon and Paul McCartney, roared their approval.
+So it was Brian Labone who would make the same walk as Bobby Moore some 8 weeks or so later to collect the FA Cup for Everton for the first time since 1933 and go down in club folklore as 40,000 Blues roared their approval.